decryptofy/scarr/ARCHITECTURE.md

 ### `container`

-This directory contains the Container class which is the main driver of Scarr.
+This directory contains the Container class which is the main driver of SCARR.
 This class is passed in the file handler, engine, pre and postprocessing, and any other configuration options that you wish to use (i.e. tiles and model values you wish to analyze).
-One role of this class is to handle user interaction with scarr.
+One role of this class is to handle user interaction with SCARR.
 A typical user will configure all necessary objects, pass them into a container, tell a container to run its computations, and then pull the subsequent results from the container.
 A more interior role of the container is to handle the interactions between the pre-processes, filters, file handler, and engine objects.

 ### `file_handling`

-This directory contains the TraceHandler class which is the file handler of Scarr.
+This directory contains the TraceHandler class which is the file handler of SCARR.
 This class' main responsibilities are to compute information (i.e. indices/ranges for each batch) required for batching and pass back batches of data that the container class requests.

 ### `filters`